-After setting up a TCP connection between the client and the server.
-The client asks for a username and password to log in.
+After the TCP connection completes between the client and the server, the command prompts for a username and password to authenticate and log in.

 After login, the user is presented with a bidirectional command-based interface.
 Each network command transmits control information and the actual command via the virtual terminal connection.

-On the server side, the Telnet process runs like a demon, reading messages, executing instructions, and returning the results to the client.
+The Telnet process runs like a demon on the server side, reading messages, executing instructions, and returning the results to the client.

-By default, a telnet client on windows may not be enabled e.g on Windows 10.
-If so, you will see the following screen when tying the telnet and hitting an enter key.
+A telnet client on Windows may not be enabled by default, e.g., on Windows 10.
+If so, you will see the following screen while trying to connect a remote host via telnet.

-- Select the Telnet Client, by clicking the check box.
+- Select the Telnet Client by clicking the check box as shown above.

-- After clicking on OK, windows takes a few seconds to apply the new settings.
+- After clicking OK, Windows takes a few seconds to apply the updated settings.

-How to configure the telnet server on the Linux Centos?
+How to enable the telnet server on Linux ( e.g Centos) Operating System?

 rpm -qa | grep telnet